symfony/symfony-docs/setup/file_permissions.rst

 If the two users can't share a group (e.g. on a shared host where you can't run ``usermod``), the only remaining option is to make the files writable by everyone.
+Compared to the ``0002`` used above, a ``umask`` of ``0000`` also grants the write permission to the *others*, i.e. to every user and process of the machine, and not only to the members of the shared group.

 Put the following lines at the beginning of the ``bin/console`` and ``public/index.php`` files::

-    // makes new files writable by everyone, including any other user
-    // or process on the machine: only use it as a last resort umask(0000); // new directories: 0777, new files: 0666
+    // the 0 for the others is what makes the files world-writable umask(0000); // new directories: 0777, new files: 0666

 Setting the ``umask`` from PHP also works for variant A, as an alternative to